REDISKA3000/course_prj/README.rst

-Link on thw original dataset: https://zenodo.org/record/3678171
+Link on the original dataset: https://zenodo.org/record/3678171